words images objects

 Permissible Artifacts (2003 – 2017)

 The making of these assemblages and collages began in response to the ill-fated invasion of Iraq in 2003.
-The work internalizes issues of blighted cultural memory, disinformation and political amorality, violence, death, destruction, religious manipulation and sexual longing. raw pigment, oil, graphite, wax, wire, string, canvas, wood, letraset, stainless steel, found objects, computer circuitboards and memory chips, vintage polaroids scanned and printed, text fragments.
+The work addresses a wide range of related issues: blighted cultural memory and disinformation, obscurantism, religious manipulation and sexual longing, murderous war. raw pigment, oil, graphite, wax, wire, string, canvas, wood, letraset, stainless steel, found objects, computer circuitboards and memory chips, vintage polaroids scanned and printed, text fragments.
 Swipe to view, or use the buttons

 monoprint: pigment print on paper with hand-inlaid white gold leaf, wooden dowel and embroidery floss – 36 x 56 inches